 Can I choose the level of gloss?

 Yes, you can.
-Sealer comes in low sheen, semi-gloss and high gloss.
+Sealer comes in low sheen, semi-gloss and gloss.

-At what stage of the building process does the concrete sealing start?
+At what stage of the building process does the interior concrete sealing start?

-It is recommended that the sealing takes place toward the end of the build as much as possible so that no damage is done to the finished product.
+It is recommended that the sealing takes place toward the end of the build before built so that no damage is done to the finished product.
 It is preferred that the kitchen be placed once the sealing process has finished – without scratching the floor.

-How long does the sealing process take and when can I walk on the sealed area?
+How long does the interior sealing process take and when can I walk on the sealed area?